 By Charles Robtlut, CFA, AAII

-Bullish sentiment, expectations that stock prices will rise over the next six months, fell 7.2 percentage points to 34.7%.
-Optimism is now at a four-week low.
-Bullish sentiment is also below its historical average of 39% for the 21st time in the past 22 weeks.
+Bullish sentiment, expectations that stock prices will rise over the next six months, increased 3.5 percentage points to 41.8% in the latest AAIISentiment Survey.
+This is first the time that optimism has been above its historical average of 39% since April 14, 2011.

-Bearish sentiment, expectations that stock prices will fall over the next six months, rebounded by 6.8 percentage points to 32.6%.
-This is the first time since August 2, 2012, that pessimism is above its historical average of 30%.
+Bearish sentiment, expectations that stock prices will fall over the next six months, dropped 5.5 percentage points to 24.7%.
+This is the lowest level of pessimism since January 13, 2011.
+It is also the just the second time in 20 weeks that bearish sentiment has been below its historical average of 30%.

 Here is a sampling of the responses: